Barh Super Thermal Power Station

 Barh Super Thermal Power Station or NTPC Barh is located in Barh in the Indian state of Bihar.
 NTPC Barh is located barely 4 km east of the Barh sub-division on National Highway-31 in Patna district.
 The project has been named a mega power project, and is owned by Indian energy company National Thermal Power Corporation.

+As of July 2025, both the 1,320 MW (2 x 660 MW) Stage-2 built by BHEL and the 1,980 MW (3 x 660 MW) Barh Stage-1 have started full commercial operations.

+Russian firm Technopromexport (TPE) was awarded a contract to provide engineering, procurement, and construction (EPC) services for stage one development in May 2005.
+However, the contract was terminated in 2014 due to contractual disputes.
+NTPC awarded a £205m ($294m) contract to Korean firm Doosan Heavy Industries & Construction to design, produce and install three 660MW boilers for stage one in January 2016.